Capital punishment in Finland

 Capital punishment in Finland (kuolemanrangaistus, dödsstraff) has been abolished de jure.

 During the Grand Duchy

 As of 1823 in the Grand Duchy of Finland, death sentences were commuted to transportation to Siberia or other lesser sentences.
 The last person to be executed in peacetime was farmhand Tahvo Putkonen, on 8 July 1825, for murder.
-The capital punishment was de facto abolished during the rest of the Czarist regime 1825–1917 in Finland and commuted into exile in Siberia.
+Capital punishment was de facto abolished during the rest of the Czarist regime 1825–1917 in Finland and commuted into exile in Siberia.